seenthattinker/Conceptinero/eligibileChecklist.md

 A good verification that your problem could not be solved through known techniques is to prove that you searched through relevant forums online, or contacted the software application's technical support and they couldn't provide you with a solution.

-![NOTE] An email from Microsoft stating *Our software does not support the type of activity you are trying to accomplish* is excellent evidence that your activity is not routine, or, if searching through forums, you posts from other developers with similar issues for which they reported no solution could be found.
+{: .box-note}**Note:** An email from Microsoft stating *Our software does not support the type of activity you are trying to accomplish* is excellent evidence that your activity is not routine, or, if searching through forums, you posts from other developers with similar issues for which they reported no solution could be found.

 SR&ED eligible solutions to these types of technological problems can include analysis, simulation,